cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 [...]
 ```

-You can choose only a single one among the targets above in each
+You can choose only a single one among the targets in each
 `recoveryTarget` configuration.

-Additionally, you can specify `targetTLI` force recovery to a specific
+Additionally, you can specify `targetTLI` to force recovery to a specific
 timeline.

 By default, the previous parameters are considered to be inclusive, stopping
-just after the recovery target, matching [the behavior in PostgreSQL](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-RECOVERY-TARGET-INCLUSIVE)
+just after the recovery target, matching [the behavior in PostgreSQL](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-RECOVERY-TARGET-INCLUSIVE).
 You can request exclusive behavior,
 stopping right before the recovery target, by setting the `exclusive` parameter to
-`true` like in the following example relying on a blob container in Azure
+`true`.
+The following example shows this behavior, relying on a blob container in Azure
 for both base backups and the WAL archive:

 ```yaml